jsa-research/limbus-buildgen/README.md

     outputName: 'my-application',

     // The following options are optional:
+    // Specifies a path to prepend to the outputName.
+    "outputPath": "some/path",
     // Specifies where to find header files to include.
     includePaths: [
         'include/'